Joxe Azurmendi: Philosophical work

-He also dedicates a large part of his work to recovering and reinterpreting Basque thinkers, breaking through and dismantling numerous stereotypes.
+He also dedicated a large part of his work to recovering and reinterpreting Basque thinkers, breaking through and dismantling numerous stereotypes.
 Of particular interest is his research into Jon Mirande, Orixe, Unamuno and others.
-He is an author who has worked from within and for Basque culture.
-He claims to have been influenced by Basque authors from the post-war period, for example, in questions of language.
-In this field, he has researched other authors also, including Heidegger, Wittgenstein, George Steiner and Humboldt.
+He was an author who worked from within and for Basque culture.
+He claimed to have been influenced by Basque authors from the post-war period, for example, in questions of language.
+In this field, he researched other authors also, including Heidegger, Wittgenstein, George Steiner and Humboldt.
 The fact that his vast oeuvre is all written in the Basque language is clearly consistent with his thinking.

 Writing style

-In his language Joxe Azurmendi combines an educated register with colloquial expressions, and his prose is fast, incisive, and ironic.
-Azurmendi's Basque is modern and standard and he demonstrates great knowledge of the language, and richness and variety of expression.
+In his language, Joxe Azurmendi combined an educated register with colloquial expressions, and his prose is fast, incisive, and ironic.
+Azurmendi's Basque is modern and standard and he demonstrated great knowledge of the language, and richness and variety of expression.

+Reception

+In later years, important steps were taken to make Azurmendi's work known.
+In the last decade, for example, all of his work was digitized; several articles were written, many of them by his former students; courses on his thought were organized and several magazines published monographs.

+Later, more systematic lines of research were initiated.
+For example, at the University of the Basque Country (EHU) three doctoral theses which take Azurmendi as a reference have already been presented and didactic proposals have also been made to incorporate his thought into the curriculum of the Basque teaching system.

+Lately, several Basque authors have opened a line of research to put Azurmendi's thought in dialogue with feminism.
+In this sense, the researcher Mikel Urdangarin has compared in his doctoral thesis the model of the subject developed by Azurmendi in his work and the model that has been developed by several feminist authors such as Simone de Beauvoir, Silvia Federici, Monique Wittig, Maria Mies, Judith Butler or Vandana Shiva.